soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/office-365-atp.md

 Office 365 ATP includes an advanced [reporting dashboard](view-reports-for-atp.md) to monitor your ATP performance.
 You can access it at **Reports > Dashboard** in the Security & Compliance Center.

 Reports update in real-time, providing you with the latest insights.
 These reports also provide recommendations and alert you to imminent threats.
-Predefined reports include the [Threat Protection Status report](view-reports-for-atp.md#threat-protection-status-report), [ATP File Types report](view-reports-for-atp.md#atp-file-types-report), [ATP Message Disposition report](view-reports-for-atp.md#atp-message-disposition-report) and more.
+Predefined reports include [Threat Explorer](use-explorer-in-security-and-compliance.md), the [Threat Protection Status report](view-reports-for-atp.md#threat-protection-status-report), the [ATP File Types report](view-reports-for-atp.md#atp-file-types-report), the [ATP Message Disposition report](view-reports-for-atp.md#atp-message-disposition-report) and more.

 ## Use threat investigation and response capabilities